 The school was originally called Lawrence Institute of Technology.
 Its present name, Lawrence Technological University, was approved on January 1, 1989, by the State of Michigan, and more clearly describes Lawrence Tech’s undergraduate and graduate mission.

 Lawrence Tech was founded as a college of engineering with only a few hundred students and a handful of faculty.
 Today it offers more than 100 programs in four colleges, with a total enrollment of approximately 4,500 students, and employs more than 400 full- and part-time faculty.
 In terms of enrollment, Lawrence Tech is among Michigan’s largest independent colleges.

-The University also offers programs at learning centers in southeastern and northern Michigan, as well as international programs in Asia, Europe, Mexico, and the Middle East.
+The University also offers programs with partner universities in Asia, Europe, Mexico, and the Middle East.